awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-walkthroughs.md

 + [Walkthrough: Use the AWS Tools for Windows PowerShell with Run Command](walkthrough-powershell.md)

 **Session Manager**
-The [AWS Systems Manager Session Manager](session-manager.md) capability lets you manage your Amazon EC2 instances through an interactive one\-click browser\-based shell or through the AWS CLI without the need to open inbound ports, maintain bastion hosts, or manage SSH keys\.
+The [AWS Systems Manager Session Manager](session-manager.md) capability lets you manage your EC2 instances through an interactive one\-click browser\-based shell or through the AWS CLI without the need to open inbound ports, maintain bastion hosts, or manage SSH keys\.
 + [Working with Session Manager](session-manager-working-with.md)

 **Distributor**